shaw-kunal/notes/aws.md

  - Backup and disaster recovery

 # What is NetApp ONTAP?
-1. NetApp is MNC company known for its data management storage,formallt known as netwok appliance.
+1. NetApp is MNC company known for its data management storage, formar known as netwok appliance.
-2.Netapp provides know for NAS(Network attached stroage) product and services and holding a resputation for reliabilty and services.\
+2. Netapp provides know for NAS(Network attached stroage) product and services and holding a resputation for reliabilty and services.
 3. NetApp provides these data management services.
   - Data Storage
-  - Data Protectionj
+  - Data Protection
   - Data Management
   - Data Sharing